During the winter season we are open by appointment.

 Tickets and exhibition

-Ticket prices are reasonable at only 50 kr, which includes coffee and cake, but during the winter season, where opening hours are by appointment only, a guide is required to open and close the museum.
-This means an addi-tional fee of 250 kr.
+Ticket prices are reasonable at only 60 kr, which includes coffee and cake, but during the winter season, where opening hours are by appointment only, a guide is required to open and close the museum.
+This means an additional fee of 250 kr.
 In order to assure a satisfactory tour, one guide can show no more than 8 guest around at one time due to restricted space.
 We hope that you can gather a group and have a great experience in Ringsted.
-This year’s themes are the famous Danish Radio PIRACY-station MERCUR: 1958 to 1962, and 100 products from the Company Arena: 1928 to 1978.
+Last year’s themes were:

 Welcome to Ringsted!